Mabini Shrine (Manila): Relocation

 The house was moved in the 1930s to an adjacent site at 23 Calle Nagtahan, which was acquired by the government, to make way for the construction of Nagtahan Bridge (now Mabini Bridge).

 It was moved once again in 1960, this time to the south bank of the Pasig River within the Bureau of Animal Industry compound (now Presidential Security Group Compound in Malacañang Park) in order to give way for the widening of Nagtahan Bridge.
 It was then restored under the supervision of National Artist for Architecture, Juan Nakpil.
 In 1968, the shrine was declared as a national shrine under the administration of National Historical Commission of the Philippines, pursuant to Proclamation No. 324 signed by President Ferdinand Marcos.
 In April 2007, the Metropolitan Manila Development Authority proposed that the Mabini Shrine be relocated to another site, as part of a project to widen the Pasig River.
 Dante G. Guevarra, President of the Polytechnic University of the Philippines (PUP), proposed in 2007 to have the house moved inside the main campus of his university.
 PUP allocated 905 sqm of land for the shrine and officially renamed its campus as the PUP Mabini Campus.
 There was a proposal to move the house inside the Arroceros Park, a plan which had the support of Manila Mayor Alfredo Lim.

-On February 8, 2010, President Gloria Macapagal Arroyo issued Proclamation 1992 declaring the PUP Mabini Campus in Santa Mesa as a permanent home of the Mabini Shrine.
+On February 8, 2010, President Gloria Macapagal Arroyo issued Proclamation No. 1992 declaring the PUP Mabini Campus in Santa Mesa as a permanent home of the Mabini Shrine.
 This is to prevent another relocation that "may further diminish its historical and architectural authenticity and sanctity as a National Shrine".
 A yearlong project was undertaken in 2013 to restore the house and its surrounding grounds.